 7. Bear Lake

 The loop trail around Bear Lake is not to be missed, and even though it’s only about .6 miles, it’s a bit more challenging than Sprague Lake and others.
-I don’t mean it’s incredibly difficult, but it’s not completely level and may be harder for younger kids.
+I don’t mean it’s incredibly difficult, but it’s not completely level and may be harder for younger kids and not as accessible.

 Word of warning.
 Bear Lake is INCREDIBLY popular all times of the year so I would suggest going early, or late in the day, mid-week.